 - 2 Lemon, zest and then juiced

-- 4 fillets of White fish, we used sea bass or also known as barramundi
+- 4 fillets of White fish, I used sea bass or also known as barramundi

 - Salt and pepper, to taste